brownplt/examplar/ASSIGNMENT_CREATION_README.md

     * If any tests are provided within these implementations they should be commented out

+    * **Mutants** are the set of chaffs that represent meaningful student misconceptions.
+These are used to generate hints in the case that a student writes an invalid test.
+Each mutant comes pairs with a hint, which are displayed to students if they write a corresponding invalid test.

-1. Make folders for wheats, chaffs, and mutants that should be included in Examplar, note their IDs, and set them (temporarily) to be publicly accessible via link
+2. Make folders for wheats, chaffs, and mutants that should be included in Examplar, note their IDs, and set them (temporarily) to be publicly accessible via link

-2. Load the Examplar dummy assignment (https://pyret.cs.brown.edu/assignment/1QIZ_LpROVf4yzWTlfTIJcturEyIs71u_) and open the JavaScript console.
+3. Load the Examplar dummy assignment (https://pyret.cs.brown.edu/assignment/1QIZ_LpROVf4yzWTlfTIJcturEyIs71u_) and open the JavaScript console.
 Note: The following Steps 3-6 are to be done in the JS console, not in the Pyret interaction window!

-3. Compile the wheats by executing
+4. Compile the wheats by executing
     ```javascript
     const wheats = compileFiles(<wheat source folder id>)
     ```

-4. Click the Run button in the interaction window
+5. Click the Run button in the interaction window

-5. Compile the chaffs by executing
+6. Compile the chaffs by executing
     ```javascript
     const chaffs = compileFiles(<chaff source folder id>)
     ```
-6. Click the Run button in the interaction window
+7. Click the Run button in the interaction window

-7. Compile the mutants by executing
+8. Compile the mutants by executing
     ```javascript
     const mutants = compileFiles(<mutant source folder id>)
     ```
-8. Click the Run button in the interaction window
+9. Click the Run button in the interaction window

-9. Make a public subdirectory in the assignment folder with the public facing name for the assignment (e.g. 'docdiff') with subdirectories 'wheat', 'chaff', and 'mutant'.
+10. Make a public subdirectory in the assignment folder with the public facing name for the assignment (e.g. 'docdiff') with subdirectories 'wheat', 'chaff', and 'mutant'.

-10. After determining the folder IDs for 'wheat' and 'chaff', execute
+11. After determining the folder IDs for 'wheat' and 'chaff', execute
     ```javascript
     copyCompiled(wheats, <'wheat' folder ID>, chaffs, <'chaff' folder ID>, mutants,  <'mutant' folder ID> )
     ```

-11. Check that the files, which should now have names ending in '.js', are present in the 'wheat', 'chaff', and 'mutant' folders
+12. Check that the files, which should now have names ending in '.js', are present in the 'wheat', 'chaff', and 'mutant' folders

-12. Remove link sharing from the wheat and chaff source folders from step 1 (optional)
+13. Remove link sharing from the wheat and chaff source folders from step 1 (optional)

-13. In the folder created in step 7, create the following files:
+14. In the folder created in step 7, create the following files:
     * \<assignment>-code.arr
         ```
         provide *